oleksii2024/oleksii2024/README.md

 - Linux
 - Clouds (Azure/GCP)

-and the themes around them...
+and the other themes around them...

 <!--